samhains/samhains.github.io/blog/_posts/temp/2018-10-14-entrapment-digital-desire.md

 ---
-title: Digital Desire
+title: Digital Entrapment
 layout: post
 categories: temp

 ---

-# How do we stage and perform our own entrapment in digital networks?
+**How do we stage and perform our own entrapment in digital networks**

 I'm interested in exploring the ways in which the capitalist surveillance economy compels us to perform and externalize our desires.